ShareKM/OpenIFun/README.md

 ## OpenIFun: an OpenKMI data project

 **OpenIFun** is an open-data project, launched as a part of the Open Kinetic Modeling Initiative (OpenKMI), aiming to build a database of blood input functions for tracer kinetic modeling in dynamic PET data.
-The first effort uses total-body PET scanners to collect image-derived input functions (IDIF) from major blood pools from dynamic PET scans of human subjects for the widely used radiotracer <sup>18</sup>F-FDG.
+It uses total-body PET scanners to collect image-derived input functions (IDIF) from dynamic PET scans of human subjects.
+The database includes
+- **IFun4FDG**: The first phase of this data project plans to collect the IDIFs of 200 human subjects performed with a long axial field-of-view PET scanner at multiple institutions.

 ## Applications of OpenIFun